Revisiting the Role of Label Smoothing in Enhanced Text Sentiment Classification: Abstract

 \section{Abstract}

-Label smoothing is a widely used technique in various domains, such as image classification and speech recognition, known for effectively combating model overfitting.
-However, there is few research on its application to text sentiment classification.
-To fill in the gap, this study investigates the implementation of label smoothing for sentiment classification by utilizing different levels of smoothing.
-The primary objective is to enhance sentiment classification accuracy by transforming discrete labels into smoothed label distributions.
-Through extensive experiments, we demonstrate the superior performance of label smoothing in text sentiment classification tasks across eight diverse datasets and deep learning architectures: TextCNN, BERT, and RoBERTa, under two learning schemes: training from scratch and fine-tuning.
+Label smoothing is a widely used technique in various domains, such as text classification, image classification and speech recognition, known for effectively combating model overfitting.
+However, there is little fine-grained analysis on how label smoothing enhances text sentiment classification.
+To fill in the gap, this article performs a set of in-depth analyses on eight datasets for text sentiment classification and three deep learning architectures: TextCNN, BERT, and RoBERTa, under two learning schemes: training from scratch and fine-tuning.
+By tuning the smoothing parameters, we can achieve improved performance on almost all datasets for each model architecture.
+We further investigate the benefits of label smoothing, finding that label smoothing can accelerate the convergence of deep models and make samples of different labels easily distinguishable.